xulihang/ImageTrans_chrome_extension/README.md

 * What are the differences from other image translation extensions?

    This extension works on your own device.
 No subscription to an online service is required which saves you money.

-* Why it cannot connect to the server on macOS?

-   Please make sure that the system's Java version is above 11.

-   If not, you need to upgrade it.
-You can download one from [here](https://bell-sw.com/pages/downloads/#jdk-11-lts).

 * Why it says the connection is not private?

     This is because I haven't updated the certificate.
 Please click advanced and continue to visit the site.

     ![image](https://github.com/xulihang/ImageTrans_chrome_extension/assets/5462205/99734b8a-c04c-46b6-8154-4cb46ec62f27)

 <hr/>